rbaumgarten/xlt-testsuite-documentation/README.md

 ## Modules

 The bundled **modules script packages** are arranged by the pages of the shop they can be applied to.
 Every module has the ability to envoke actions, commands or reuse other modules to interact with the corresponding page.

+# Guideline

+## Development

+_While shopping with your web browser at a shop you may change product attributes like color, size and quantity at a specific ProductDetailPage via clicking menu items or typing values inside of input fields._

+With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short **step-by-step guide**:

+- **Identify** the workflow you want to simulate by making a informal list of page interactions.
+- **Search** for all interactions in the according modules inside of the test suite.
+- **Create** a new testcase and drag and drop the needed scripts in the fitting order inside and specify all needed variables.
+You may also add local variables at the test package by right-clicking the tests packages and select "Manage Test Data".
+- **Run** your tests as often as you like and enjoy the automized test execution with a warm cup of coffee and fluffy feeling of happiness!

 ## Scripting